 This is a housekeeping article.
-Our investment adviser noted that the article.
-At our last review our Bartholomew Rep. Brian had brought up the wording used for our vote for the OPEB Trust fund.
-When the Town adjusted the wording for establishing the OPEB Trust Fund (5.2.17) after the Modernization Act we were missing the key words of "prudent investor rule".
+When the Town adjusted the wording for establishing the OPEB Trust Fund (5.2.17) after the Municipal Modernization Act we were missing the key words of "prudent investor rule".

 VOTE REQUIRED FOR PASSAGE Requires a simple majority vote.